Anomalous electron states: MANIFESTATIONS OF ANOMALOUS STATES

 \section{MANIFESTATIONS OF ANOMALOUS STATES}

-Before a reflection of the shock wave from the surface (or before the interstitial jump) usual electron states exist in the Coulomb potential of the lattice site shown by dashed lines in Fig.~\ref{fig2}.
-Under interference of the incident and reflected de Broglie waves of lattice sites the anomalous well is formed during the characteristic time $1/1MeV\sim 10^{-21}s$.

-That ``joult'' essentially violates electron states.
+Since the depth of the anomalous well is on the order of $MeV$ the formation of this well (anomalous atom) occurs during the characteristic time $1/1MeV\sim 10^{-21}s$.
+That ``jolt'' essentially violates electron states.
 The old stationary states (dashed lines in Fig.~\ref{fig2}) become non-stationary characterized by the flux toward the anomalous well.
 The distance between the old levels is in the $keV$ region.
-So this process corresponds to the time $1/1keV\sim 10^{-18}s$ and therefore to a quanta emission of the continuous spectrum in the region of $keV$.
-This spectrum has features related to the old discrete levels.
+So this process corresponds to the time $1/1keV\sim 10^{-18}s$ and therefore to the quanta emission of the continuous spectrum in the region of $keV$.

-Since the anomalous well depth is $\sim 1MeV$, one can also expect an emission of $MeV$ quanta together with ones in the $keV$ region.
-As follows from Sec.~\ref{smooA}, the total binding energy of the iron-based anomalous state is around $70MeV$.
-If, during formation of this state, $(10-20)MeV$ quanta appear one can expect $\gamma-n$ reactions due to the giant nuclear resonance \cite{BAL1,BAL2}.
+Since the anomalous well depth is $\sim 1MeV$, one can expect an emission of $MeV$ quanta in addition to ones in the $keV$ region.
+As follows from Sec.~\ref{smooA}, the total binding energy of the lead-based anomalous state is around $250MeV$.
+If, during formation of this state, $(10-20)MeV$ quanta appear one can also expect $\gamma-n$ reactions due to the giant nuclear resonance \cite{BAL1,BAL2}.
 In this case neutron emission can be registered.
+However the states of an anomalous atom are of zero width and therefore this atom, without external perturbations, is stable with any value of electrons energy.
+So an emission of $MeV$ quanta, in addition to $keV$ ones, requires further studies.

+The size of an anomalous atom is three orders of magnitude smaller than conventional one.
+According to that, there is another unusual aspect of anomalous atoms.
+If in a part of a solid all atoms undergo a transition to the anomalous state that macroscopic region reduces $10^{9}$ times in volume.
+This process can be qualified as {\it matter collapse}.
+The collapsed matter (with $10^9$ times enhancement of density) looks as a dramatically different concept.

+Without external perturbations collapsed matter, as well as an individual anomalous atom, is stable.
+The energy of this stable state can be in the interval from the initial value (before anomalous atoms formation) down to the ground state.
+One can put a question: what kind of external perturbation triggers off that avalanche releasing $250MeV$ per atom.

 Anomalous threads may exist in vacuum in a magnetic field.
 In this case the fluctuation radius $r_L$ is also finite if to substitute $\Omega$ in (\ref{147}) by cyclotron frequency.
 According to (\ref{147}),